wso2/docs-choreo-dev/en/docs/apis/api-concepts.md

 In Choreo, tokens are bound to an application.
 The Key manager provides a token API to generate access tokens.
 Clients can use these tokens to invoke APIs exposed by Choreo.
 The Key Manager also exposes a revoke token API that clients can use to revoke an access token.
 A client can generate an OAuth2.0 access token by invoking the token API directly or via the Developer Portal UI.
 Alternatively, a client can generate an API Key through the Developer Portal without calling the Key Manager.
 The API Key is a self-signed JWT token.
 When a client invokes an API with an OAuth2.0 access token or an API Key, the Gateway validates the token by validating its signature and subscription.

-The Key Manager performs scope validation as well.

 ### Choreo Connect

 Choreo Connect is an API gateway designed for microservices that is cloud-native, decentralized, and developer-centric.
-This API gateway is a lightweight message processor for APIs that facilitates message security, transport security, routing, and other API Management functions such as throttling, rate-limiting, etc.
+This API gateway is a lightweight message processor for APIs that facilitates message security, transport security, routing, and other API Management-related quality of services such as throttling, rate-limiting, etc.

 Choreo Connect consists of three components: Router, Enforcer, and Adapter.